huggingface/diffusers/docs/source/en/using-diffusers/loading.md

 )
 ```

-To save a checkpoint stored in a different floating point type or as a non-EMA variant, use the [`DiffusionPipeline.save_pretrained`] method and specify the `variant` argument.
+To save a checkpoint stored in a different floating-point type or as a non-EMA variant, use the [`DiffusionPipeline.save_pretrained`] method and specify the `variant` argument.
 You should try and save a variant to the same folder as the original checkpoint, so you can load both from the same folder:

 ```python
 from diffusers import DiffusionPipeline